 Keep them cosy with straw

-Straw is warmer than hay, so stack your rabbit’s home full of nice dry straw, but remember to mix in hay too, so they still have hay to eat at all times.
+Straw is warmer than hay, so stack your rabbit’s home full of nice dry straw.
+Remember to mix in lots of hay too, so they still have hay to eat at all times.

 Provide cosy bedroom areas

 Nest boxes, hideouts or even cardboard boxes can all be provided as a cosy area for your bunnies to snuggle up in.
-If possible place their sleeping areas up off the floor & line the bottom of them with newspaper.
+If possible place their sleeping areas up off the floor and line the bottom of them with newspaper and cover well with lots of hay and straw.

 Use Pet carriers

 Most pet carriers sit in a garage and are only used when visiting the vets.
 These carriers can make very cosy areas for your rabbits to snuggle up in.
-Place the carriers within their homes, & fill with straw and hay.
+Place the carriers within their homes and fill with straw and hay.

 Insulate areas with cardboard